 While I have not done extensive work on this question, I do have some preliminary findings (with the caveat that these represent only rough estimations).

-Taking the largest single block of eel-rents, from the 1086 Doomsday survey, I have excluded all those rents where the physical destination is uncertain (such as the Clifton rent of 150 eels to Eudo the Steward, or the 16 separate rents due to the itinerant King William).
-I have then figured the distance between their source coordinates and their destination coordinates using the haversine formula, figuring for miles.
+Taking the largest single block of eel-rents, from the 1086 Doomsday survey, I have excluded most rents where the physical destination is uncertain (such as the Clifton rent of 150 eels to Eudo the Steward, or the 16 separate rents due to the itinerant King William).
+I have included the rents due to Odo of Bayeux that were close to Canterbury, which he controlled at the time.
+I have then calculated the distance between their source coordinates and their destination coordinates using the haversine formula, figuring for miles.
 Finally, I have averaged the distances, figuring both for total rents and for those due only within England.
 A number of the rents were due to locations in France, which skewed the numbers significantly.

 - 39.3% (24/61) traveled less than 10 miles

 - 32.7% (20/61) traveled more than 25 miles

 - 9.8% (6/61) traveled more than 100 miles

 Total English eel-rents in 1086 traveled an average of 77.51 miles

 My methodology probably leads to a higher average distance than was actually the case, because it excludes a large number of what were likely local transactions.

 The data is here.